johandry/vaio_centos_setup/README.md

 sudo dd if=CentOS-7-x86_64-DVD-1503-01.dmg of=$USB_DISK

 ```
-If you are on Linux machine, just use the dd command with the ISO file.

-Once it is done you can unplug the USB Flash drive form the Mac or Linux machine and plug it in the VAIO to start the install of CentOS 7.
+Once it is done you can unplug the USB Flash drive form the Mac and plug it in the VAIO to start the install of CentOS 7.

 A few notes about the install: